reduan2660/swapenv/README.md

 - `swapenv` to show project staus or current active environment if any
 - `swapenv spit` to write all the environment back to .*.env files (use --env to specify a single environment)

-Under the hood, swapenv maintains a versioning, whenever we're loading / receiving new environment it increments the version. we can rename, select, rollback the vesions.
+under the hood, swapenv maintains a versioning, whenever we're loading / receiving new environment it increments the version. we can rename, select, rollback the vesions.
-  - Each load creates a new version
+  - each load creates a new version
-  - Old versions auto-pruned (keeps latest N)
+  - old versions auto-pruned (keeps latest N)
-  - Named versions are protected from pruning
+  - named versions are protected from pruning

   - `swapenv version` - show current & latest version
   - `swapenv version <n>` - switch to version n